1) When Thomas Hunt Morgan crossed his red-eyed F₁

 A geneticist did a testcross with an organism that had been found to be heterozygous for the three recessive traits and she was able to identify progeny of the following phenotypic distribution (+ = wild type):

-Which of the following are the phenotypes of the parents in this cross?
+Which of the following are the phenotypes of the parents

 A) 2 and 5